 Return to Play Guidelines

-This document provides protocols for participating in Fall 2020 and guidance for a safe return to play.
+This document provides protocols for participating in Spring 2021 and guidance for a safe return to play.
 It is the responsibility of all participants, coaches, staff, umpires and fans to follow these rules and protocols.
 It is ultimately the coach’s responsibility to manage their teams and oversee the health and safety of their players.

 Per to Dallas County’s executive order, face coverings or masks are required by all age 10 or older unless they meet certain conditions.
 While youth sports facilities with attendance less than 100 are excluded from this mandate, we will require and ask your participation that all those 10 and under wear face coverings when at games.